Randolph, New Jersey: Parks and recreation

 The Brundage Park Recreation Complex covers 232 acres.
 Facilities include six lighted tennis courts, four lighted softball fields, two lighted basketball courts, a tennis practice wall, a 4 mi paved walking and jogging trail, Brundage Park Playhouse, a playground, a picnic pavilion, a lacrosse/soccer field, a pond (for fishing or ice skating), a softball field, and a multipurpose area for soccer and other field sports.

 Freedom Park covers 172 acres.
-Facilities include (all lighted): a football field, a lacrosse field (complete with two defibrillators, after a player was hit with a lacrosse ball in the heart), a Little League field, a Babe Ruth baseball field, a multipurpose area, a softball field, a picnic pavilion, a sand volleyball court, and a playground area.
+Facilities include (all lighted): a football field, a lacrosse field (complete with two defibrillators, after a player was hit with a lacrosse ball in the heart), a Little League field, a Babe Ruth baseball field (which now also has a defibrillator after a player was hit in the heart with a baseball), a multipurpose area, a softball field, a picnic pavilion, a sand volleyball court, and a playground area.

 Randolph Park covers 41 acres.
 It has a beach.
 Other facilities include a beach house with a changing room, a refreshment stand, a picnic facilities, a playground area, a permanent docks for lap swimming, a volleyball court and a basketball court.

 Heistein Park covers 44 acres.
 Facilities include 6 soccer fields, 4 Little League/softball fields, a picnic pavilion, restrooms, a refreshment stand, and a lake for fishing and ice skating.
 Soccer tournaments are held here for travel team soccer.

 Stonybrook Park covers 30 acres.
 This park is used as a day camp during the summer months (June - August) and is divided by a local street to create east and west sections.
 Facilities include a field in the western portion, while the eastern portion hosts the day camp with a swimming pool, a small tot-lot, and various buildings for camp activities.

 Kiwanis Park contains 1.8 acres.
 Facilities include a playground, an open play area and picnic tables.

 Rosenfarb Park facilities include a half-court basketball court and a picnic area.

 Hidden Valley Park contains 51 acres of rolling hills, a pond and natural walking trails.
 The township's walking and biking trail cross the site.

 Cohen Farm Park consists of an undeveloped 111 acres.
 The township's 16 mi trail system cuts through the park, connecting to Brundage Park and Freedom Park.